Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Introduction

 Recently, Item Response Theory (IRT), together with Computerized Adaptive Testing (CAT), from the psychometrics literature has emerged as a promising framework for evaluating LLMs in a more principled and interpretable manner \citep{laloretal2016building, zhuang2023efficiently, polo2024tinybenchmarks, kipnis2025metabench, castleman2025rethinking, hofmann2025fluid}.
-Unlike raw benchmark scoring, which treats all items as equally informative, IRT explicitly models variation in item difficulty and discrimination and therefore provides a latent ability estimate that is comparable across models and datasets.
+Unlike raw benchmark scoring, which treats all items as equally informative, IRT explicitly models variation in item difficulty and discrimination.
+This granular item-level information not only provides a latent ability estimate that is comparable across models and datasets, but also yields a deeper understanding of the benchmark datasets themselves.
 In this context, IRT can be used in two complementary ways.
 First, in a \emph{static evaluation setting}, IRT is applied to existing benchmark responses to estimate each model’s latent ability and to produce model rankings.
 Second, IRT can also support an \emph{active evaluation setting}, where item parameters are first estimated from a pool of problems and then used to infer a model’s ability based on selectively chosen items \citep{eindoretal2020active}.
 This enables tracking how a model’s ability evolves during training or under limited evaluation budgets, and closely relates to CAT procedures that aim to estimate ability efficiently by administering only the most informative items \citep{chang1996global}.